taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-beta.md

 ---
 {% include toc title="The First VIRS: A graphic novel thesis" %}

 ***“In 2067, the Global Water Crisis wiped out much of humanity, forcing survivors to either flee underground or escape into orbit.
 Nearly 50 years later, teenager Asoka Morei lives a life of sheltered privilege in a Green Haven, far from the dark, over-crowded rock chambers of the Underground Cities.
-But when Asoka’s Home is attacked, they must journey with their mechapet into the Red Zone, to find a mysterious people who might be re-growing the decimated Amazon Rainforest.”***
+But when Asoka’s Home is attacked, they must journey into the Red Zone to find a mysterious people who might be re-growing the decimated Amazon Rainforest.”***

 Hi everyone!
 My name is Danbee Kim, and I’m collaborating with **17 amazing artists** to create ***The First VIRS*** ([Vigilante Intergalactic Roustabout Scholar](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)), a hard science fiction graphic novel that **combines my neuroscience PhD research with a speculation on how the next 100 years might play out,** given our current intellectual, environmental, and socio-political landscape.
 This novel will be included in my PhD thesis as a demonstration of the theoretical principles I explore with my research, and both my full thesis and the graphic novel will be made freely viewable online and as a downloadable pdf file.